hyphacoop/handbook/finance.md

 Refer to the guides for [Invoices](/guides.md#invoices) and generate an invoice in **Quickbooks Online** based on the project pricing structure (e.g. timesheet hours and project rate) and payment information.

 In general, the client is responsible for paying applicable HST and transaction costs charged by their financial institution, and Hypha pays the cost of receiving the payment (e.g. cost of receiving a wire).
-Invoices are sent to clients and are generally due 2 weeks after the invoice date (i.e. Net 15), after which a late fee may be charged for each additional week.
+Invoices are sent to clients and are preferably due 2 weeks after the invoice date (i.e. Net 15), after which a late fee may be charged for each additional week.

 ### Settling Payments